Japan Pulp and Paper Company Limited

 Moderate

-Chronic Impact of storm surge and other flooding damage to coastal sites due to rise in sea levels
+Chronic Impact of storm surge and other flood damage on coastal sites due to rise in sea levels

 • Conduct hazard surveys and implement flood prevention measures

-• Conduct disaster preparedness drills and establish a BCM system in preparation for disasters
+• Conduct disaster preparedness drills and establish a BCM (Business Continuity Management) system in preparation for disasters

 Moderate